jenkinsci/plugin-pom/README.md

 ## Requirements

+Since version 4.89, the plugin parent POM requires Jenkins 2.477 or newer and JDK 17 or newer.
 Since version 4.52, the plugin parent POM requires Jenkins 2.361 or newer and JDK 11 or newer.
 Since version 4.40, the plugin parent POM supports Java 17.